-- 4.2.6.1 The driver will be requested to acknowledge the transition to level STM, except if the onboard is in non-leading (NL) mode.
-This request to acknowledge can appear either at a certain distance in rear of the ETCS border (if specified in the level transition announcement) or when switching the level. - 4.2.6.2 According to the ERTMS rules in the [OPE], the driver shall apply national rules when the announcement to level STM is shown.
+- 4.2.6.1 The driver will be requested to acknowledge the transition to level NTC, except if the onboard is in non-leading (NL) mode.
+This request to acknowledge can appear either at a certain distance in rear of the ETCS border (if specified in the level transition announcement) or when switching the level. - 4.2.6.2 According to the ERTMS rules in the [OPE], the driver shall apply national rules when the announcement to level NTC is shown.
 Thus, the acknowledgement distance should give the driver time to prepare for the transition according to national rules (e.g. time to observe the optical signal to prepare to switch from cab signalling to lineside signals). - 4.2.6.3 The acknowledgement distance in rear of the border can be determined from the time considered acceptable for the driver before making the transition.
 This time shall consider the line speed and that the announcement must be transmitted in rear of the required acknowledgement distance/time, including the required processing time of the level transition announcement.
-If the driver is not required to acknowledge in rear of the border, the distance is set to zero. - 4.2.6.4 When requested to acknowledge, the driver should do so within 5 seconds after making the transition, as otherwise the train will be braked; see [SS026] 5.10.4.2.
+If the driver is not required to acknowledge in rear of the border, the distance is set to zero. - 4.2.6.4 When it is possible that another acknowledgement is required (e.g. change of mode, text message) at the ETCS border the abovementioned time shall also consider 6 seconds acknowledgement time before start of mode profile or start of displaying text message (see [SS113] ETCS-H0088). - 4.2.6.5 When requested to acknowledge, the driver should do so within 5 seconds after making the transition, as otherwise the train will be braked; see [SS026] 5.10.4.2.

-4.2.6.5 This issue is considered in section 5.1 together with the announcement, i.e. in functional step 1, even if the driver may acknowledge in step 2.
+4.2.6.6 This issue is considered in section 5.1 together with the announcement, i.e. in functional step 1, even if the driver may acknowledge in step 2.